gayathri-ms/guest-room-management/README.md

 This project has been done for our 4th Sem RDBMS Lab.
 It has been built in accordance with how our Guest House actually operates, and is less diverse and dynamic than a real guest house.
 Thus, the project has scope for being implemented for a public guest house not related to any institute after certain modifications.
-Many such tables and related sequences and triggers can be found in the comments of the files in the [Database directory](Database).
+Many such tables and related sequences and trigger can be found in the comments of the files in the [Database directory](Database).

 #### ER Diagram